Last updated on May 14, 2025

 Aggressive strategies are generally straightforward, both from a deckbuilding and gameplay standpoint.
 Aggro decks win games early by attacking with efficient creatures.

-A typical aggro deck will fun fewer lands than other decks, sometimes getting away with 18 instead of the usual 22 to 24.
+A typical aggro deck will fun fewer lands than other decks, and sometimes get away with 18 instead of the usual 22 to 24.
 They play mostly creatures, usually around 25 to 30.
 Any noncreature spells you play have to directly benefit the aggressive strategy, either by removing blockers from the board, buffing your creatures, or protecting your creatures from removal spells.
 More colors often slow the deck down since they need lands that enter the battlefield tapped.

 Control Decks

 Control decks use a variety of colors to answer different kinds of threats thanks to their slow nature.
 They also require you to play lands nearly every turn, so they often play more than other decks, sometimes as many as 26 to 28.
-You only need a few cards that actually win the game and the rest of the deck should be made up of removal, draw, and counterspells.
+You only need a few cards that actually win the game and the rest of the deck should be made up of removal, card draw, and counterspells.

 Midrange Decks

-Midrange strategies bridge the gap between aggro and control.
+Midrange decks and strategies bridge the gap between aggro and control.
 A good midrange deck can be fast and aggressive against control decks while also being able to play a more controlling game against aggro decks.

 The key to a good midrange deck is finding the proper balance between powerful and efficient creatures, a variety of removal spells to deal with whatever threats you might face, and ways to gain card advantage to put you ahead on cards.
 You usually want around 24 to 26 lands because you'll want to hit your land drops often.